NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 		// If slot is free skip the loop and continue to the next record slot
 		// (i.e. check if slot'th entry in slot map contains SLOT_UNOCCUPIED

+		if ( op != PRJCT ) {
 			// compare record's attribute value to the the given attrVal as below:
 			/*
 				firstly get the attribute offset for the attrName attribute from the attribute cache entry of the relation using AttrCacheTable::getAttrCatEntry */
 			// use the attribute offset to get the value of the attribute from current record
 			// perform comparison using compare function and store the outcome of comparison in the variable flag

 			// initialize cond = UNSET

 			// Next task is to check whether this record satisfies the given condition.
 			// It is determined based on the output of previous comparison and the op value received.
 			// The following code sets the cond variable if the condition is satisfied. switch (op) {

+				case NE:
-			case NE: //if op is "not equal to" if (flag != 0) { //i.e if the record's attribute value is not equal to the given attrVal
+					// if op is "not equal to"
+					// if the record's attribute value is not equal to the given attrVal if (flag != 0) {
 						// SET the cond variable (i.e. cond = SET)
 					}
 					break;

+				case LT:
-			case LT: //if op is "less than" if (flag < 0) { //i.e if the record's attribute value is less than the given attrVal
+					// if op is "less than"
+					// if the record's attribute value is less than the given attrVal if (flag < 0) {
 						// SET the cond variable (i.e. cond = SET)
 					}
 					break;

+				case LE:
-			case LE: //if op is "less than or equal to" if (flag <= 0) { //i.e if the record's attribute value is less than or equal to the given attrVal
+					// if op is "less than or equal to"
+					// if the record's attribute value is less than or equal to the given attrVal if (flag <= 0) {
 						// SET the cond variable (i.e. cond = SET)
 					}
 					break;

+				case EQ:
-			case EQ: //if op is "equal to" if (flag == 0) { //i.e if the record's attribute value is equal to the given attrVal
+					// op is "equal to"
+					// if the record's attribute value is equal to the given attrVal if (flag == 0) {
 						// SET the cond variable (i.e. cond = SET)
 					}
 					break;

+				case GT:
-			case GT: //if op is "greater than" if (flag > 0) { //i.e if the record's attribute value is greater than the given attrVal
+					// if op is "greater than"
+					// if the record's attribute value is greater than the given attrVal if (flag > 0) {
 						// SET the cond variable (i.e. cond = SET)
 					}
 					break;

+				case GE:
-			case GE: //if op is "greater than or equal to" if (flag >= 0) { //i.e if the record's attribute value is greater than or equal to the given attrVal
+					// if op is "greater than or equal to"
+					// if the record's attribute value is greater than or equal to the given attrVal if (flag >= 0) {
 						// SET the cond variable (i.e. cond = SET)
 					}
 					break;
 			}
+		}

-		if (cond == SET) {
+		if (cond == SET || op == PRJCT) {
 			/*
-				set the previous record id in the relation cache as the record id of the record that satisfies the given condition (use RelCacheTable::setSearchIndex function)
+				set the search index in the relation cache as the record id of the record that satisfies the given condition (use RelCacheTable::setSearchIndex function)
 		    */